LMD-nat/quebs-cv/README.md

 License: [LPPL v1.3c](http://www.latex-project.org/lppl)

+Credit to Sean Devine for being a general smartypants and for helping me write and create my first CV in markdown.

 ## Step one to a Quebs French CV
 Create and R project with the .md file, a headshot photo, and the .cls file.